invisible-college/statebus/README.md

 npm install sockjs
 ```

-And then make a server file, like this:
+And then make a `server.js` file, like this:

 ```javascript
 var bus = require('statebus/server')